suvie/slate/source/index.html.md

 The Cognism API is used to submit lead generation, lead enrichment and sales management requests.
 The API is built using RESTful endpoints and standard HTTP verbs.

-For authentification API tokens are used which can be obtained from your Cognism Customer Success Manager.
+For authentication API tokens are used which can be obtained from the Cognism Customer Success Manager.

 Most API responses return JSON, with the exception of documents, which can be returned in text format, or events, which are also available as a CSV file.
 All POST requests require a JSON input.